Marginal/docker-get_iplayer/README.md

 Environment variables `PUID` and `PGID` can be set to dictate the owner and group of downloaded files (useful if you're putting these files in a shared folder).

+If you're running behind a reverse proxy set the environment variable `BASEURL` to the full proxy URL.

 ## Example invocation

 This makes the PVR available on port 1935, and makes downloaded files owned by the current user: